 Yes, horses are not provided for the program.
 If you are looking to lease a horse specifically for the program, please contact D4K in advance to discuss feasibility.
-Historically, these short-term leases have posed some complications.
-If you have a long-term lease, you are responsible for showing proper documentation that the horse is permitted to participate and travel and board at the WIT facility.
+Historically, these short-term teases have posed some complications.
+If you have a long-term lease, you are responsible for showing proper documentation that the horse is permitted to participate and travel and board at Top Meadow Farm or current facility.